techidaily/site-win11/source/_posts/unveiling-the-power-of-familiarity-top-7-reasons-why-you-love-win10.md

  It seems that there’s no way to escape ads while using Windows 11\.
 The operating system displays ads in its Start menu, lock screen, notifications, widgets, and settings.

- Fortunately, you can[get rid of ads on Windows 11](https://www.makeuseof.com/windows-11-remove-ads/) , even if the process isn’t as straightforward as it should be.
+ Fortunately, you can [get rid of ads on Windows 11](https://www.makeuseof.com/windows-11-remove-ads/) , even if the process isn’t as straightforward as it should be.

 ## 8\.
 Microsoft Will Support Windows 10 Until 2025